 Skills and Knowledge Evidence:

 The candidate must be able to demonstrate essential knowledge required to effectively complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the work role.
+This includes knowledge of:

 State/territory regulations, first aid codes of practice and workplace procedures including: